St Just in Penwith: History

 The identity of Saint Just is not known.
 Cornwall's long resistance to the edicts of Canterbury and Rome makes it most unlikely that the saint was Archbishop Justus of Canterbury, as some sources claim.
 Another possibility is the 6th- or 7th-century Saint Iestyn, who is said to have been the son of Geraint ab Erbin, a ruler of Dumnonia.
 In 1478 William of Worcester found that the church was believed to contain the bones of Justus of Trieste.

 Among the prehistoric antiquities nearby is Ballowall Barrow, a chambered tomb.
 St Just is one of the most ancient mining districts in Cornwall, and remains of ancient pre-industrial and more modern mining activity have had a considerable impact on the nearby landscape.

 Bosworlas, in St Just parish, was said by Henry Jenner to have been named as 'the Dwelling of Gorlois' after Gorlois, the legendary duke of Cornwall, who he believed was a real fifth or sixth century figure, either a petty chief and vassal of the Royal House of Dumnonia, or of the line of the original chiefs of the Dumnonii if the kings of Dumnonia were the leaders of the Britons displaced by the Saxons.
 He notes its closeness to Bosigran 'the Dwelling of Igerna', Gorlois's wife in Arthurian legend.

 Churches and schools

 The parish church of St Just is a fine 15th-century building.
 In 1336 the church was rebuilt and dedicated by John Grandisson, Bishop of Exeter; however only the chancel of this church survives and the nave and aisles are 15th-century in date.
 There are two Methodist chapels.

 St Just is the home of Cape Cornwall School which also serves Sennen, Sancreed, Pendeen, St Buryan and other places in the district.

-There are seven Cornish crosses in the parish; there are two in the vicarage garden and one built into the church wall.
-Other crosses are at Leswidden, Nanquidno and Kenidjack (two).
+There are eight Cornish crosses in the parish; there are two in the vicarage garden and one built into the church wall.
+Other crosses are at Leswidden, Nanquidno, Kenidjack (two) and Cot Valley.
 Boslow Cross is 550 yds (500 m) NW of Boslow Farm (ref. no. 1003110).